 - The four Gospels Matthew, Mark, Luke and John give us the biography of the Lord Jesus Christ, showing us His Person as the Son of God, His Office as God’s Saviour, His conversation and attractive character, His Mission, work and benefits to those who believe in Him.

 - the Acts of the Apostles gives us the account of the progress of the early Christian church by following the lives of the apostle Peter and the apostle Paul in particular.
-It tells us about Saul of Tarsus’ remarkable conversion from rabid persecutor to foremost preacher of the Gospel of salvation through Jesus Christ.
+It tells us about Saul of Tarsus’ remarkable conversion from rabid persecutor to foremost preacher of the Gospel of salvation through Jesus Christ, known as the apostle Paul.

-- the epistle to the Romans gives us the theology of the Christian Gospel from the foremost Christian scholar of his day.
+- the epistle to the Romans gives us the theology of the Christian Gospel from the foremost Christian scholar of his day, the apostle Paul.

-- the two epistles to the Corinthians give us a picture of congregational life in the Christian church in Corinth, with various topics discussed and resolved.
+- Paul’s two epistles to the Corinthians give us a picture of congregational life in the Christian church in Corinth, with various topics discussed and resolved.

 - the epistle to the Galatians introduces us to the subject of perverting the Christian Gospel and mixing its message of salvation by free grace with the error of salvation by good works or human merit.

-- the epistle to the Ephesians describes the Christian church as the body of Jesus Christ working together on Earth, battling against the devil-inspired world, while its Head is in heaven with the aim of uniting them all together.
+- the epistle to the Ephesians describes the Christian church as the body of Jesus Christ working together on Earth, battling against the devil-inspired world, while its Head is in heaven with the aim of uniting them all together not only on Earth but ultimately in heaven.

 - the epistle to the Philippians promotes brotherly love using Christ as our example and it explains the Christian attitude to persecution and competitive Christianity.